Best Times to Visit New Orleans, Louisiana, USA

 What's the best time to visit New Orleans to avoid both hurricanes and the worst of the heat and crowds?

-How safe is New Orleans, and what precautions should I take?
+How safe is New Orleans, and are there any specific areas to avoid?

 Like any major city, New Orleans has areas that are safer than others.
-The French Quarter can be crowded and have petty theft, so be aware of your surroundings and keep valuables secure.
-Stick to well-lit areas at night, and use ride-sharing services or taxis instead of walking alone in less populated areas.
-Common sense precautions will go a long way.
+The French Quarter can be crowded and have petty theft issues, so be aware of your surroundings, especially at night.
+Generally, sticking to well-lit and populated areas, especially during evening hours, is a good safety precaution.

 Ready to Plan Your Trip?